 What is Purchasing?

-Purchasing is the act of buying good, services for Company.
-Purchasing relates to everything a company buys like raw materials, components, Investment goods, IT, Facility services, Legal and account services.
+Purchasing is the act of buying good, services for the company.
+Purchasing relates to everything a company buys like raw materials, components, investment goods, IT, facility services, legal and account services.

 - Direct Purchasing: The items that are part of finished goods.
 Direct Purchase affects the production process of manufacturing.
 Ex.
 Raw Materials

-- Indirect Purchasing: Indirect Purchasing activities is associated with Operating resources that an Organization purchase to enable its operations.
+- Indirect Purchasing: Indirect Purchasing activities are associated with operating resources that an organization purchases to enable its operations.
 Ex.
 Maintenance Spare, Market-related services (Advertising)

 What is Procurement?

-Procurement is the art of acquiring good and services.
-Procurement is the activities associated with establishing the nature of the commercial relationship between the sellers and the buyers.
+Procurement is the art of acquiring goods and services.
+It is the activity associated with establishing the nature of the commercial relationship between the sellers and the buyers.

 - Time Risk

 Here are the top differences between purchasing vs procurement.